 The symptoms may be noticed suddenly during a sporting activity or may occur even in normal walking.

-There is a sudden sharp pain behind the heel and a snap or feeling of give way.
+There is a sudden sharp pain behind the heel and a snap or feeling of giving way.
 The sudden sharp pain settles quickly but some aching at the back of the lower leg may remain.

-Patient is able to walk and bear weight but is not able to push off the ground on the side of rupture.
-Patient is also not able to tip toe on the affected side.
+The patient is able to walk and bear weight but is not able to push off the ground on the side of rupture.
+The patient is also not able to tiptoe on the affected side.

 On examination, the normal contour of the Achilles tendon is not visible.
 Swelling of the area may be present.
 A gap may be felt above the back of heel.
-A comparison with opposite side helps to gauge the findings better..
+A comparison with the opposite side helps to gauge the findings better.

 Acute ruptures may show bruising have bruising around the area.
 Swelling of the calf may be present.

 Clinical tests for Achilles tendon rupture

 These include the following:

-Patient is lied prone and knees are flexed to 90 degrees.
+The patient lies prone and the knees are flexed to 90 degrees.

-The examiner passively dorsiflexes both passive dorsiflexion of both feet.
+The examiner passively dorsiflexes both passive dorsiflexions of both feet.
 The affected feet goes farther in dorsiflexion than unaffected feet.

 Pat lies prone and calf is squeezed in the extended leg.
-In normal person plantar flexion of foot occurs with squeezing of the calf.
-In case of Achilles tendon rupture, the extended leg may demonstrate no passive plantar flexion of the on squeezing of calf.
+In a normal person, plantar flexion of the foot occurs with squeezing of the calf.
+In the case of Achilles tendon rupture, the extended leg may demonstrate no passive plantar flexion of the on squeezing of the calf.

 O’Brien Needle Test

 A needle is inserted about 10 cm proximal insertion of the Achilles tendon at calcaneum.
-When foot is passively dorsiflexed, the hub of the needle will tilt towards head when Achilles tendon is intact but not in case of ruptured tendon.
+When the foot is passively dorsiflexed, the hub of the needle will tilt towards head when Achilles tendon is intact but not in case of the ruptured tendon.